-- ➤ It is strongly recommended that PEAs submit documents BEFORE required timelines.
-This allows the PEA more opportunity to receive additional feedback from the PSM specialist ensuring accurate and timely completion of each activity. - ➤ PEAs must address all items on the Outcome Focus Area analysis and action plan for the identified focus area. - Each document submitted during the Self-Assessment process must be individualized, both for each PEA and for the PEA's identified Self-Assessment focus area. - > The Self-Assessment timeline officially begins on September 30, 2019. - ➤ Updates and progress for the PEA's outcome focus area will be electronically submitted to the PSM specialist on or before the required dates utilizing the tools associated with the specific outcome focus area. - ➤ PSM specialists will validate calls related to the file review component of the Self-Assessment to ensure that calls have been made in accordance with the Guide Steps in the Monitoring Manual. - ➤ The PEA should consider all elements of the process when developing outcome focus area analysis.
+- ➤ It is strongly recommended that PEAs submit documents before required timelines.
+This allows the PEA more opportunity to receive additional feedback from the PSM specialist ensuring accurate and timely completion of each activity. - ➤ PEAs must address all items on the Outcome Focus Area analysis and action plan for the identified focus area. - Each document submitted during the Self-Assessment process must be individualized, both for each PEA and for the PEA's identified Self-Assessment focus area. - ➤ The Self-Assessment timeline officially begins on August 3, 2020. - Updates and progress for the PEA's outcome focus area will be electronically submitted to the PSM specialist on or before the required dates utilizing the tools associated with the specific outcome focus area.

+- ➤ PSM specialists will validate calls related to the file review component of the Self-Assessment to ensure that calls have been made in accordance with the Guide Steps in the Monitoring Manual. - ➤ The PEA should consider all elements of the process when developing outcome focus area analysis.
 Statements to the effect of "No problems noted," would not be considered genuine or thorough.
-It is possible that the process may take a PEA above and beyond addressing only the required items, and it is expected that such progressions would be explored and documented. - ➤ The final Self-Assessment outcome focus area analysis update and supporting documentation must be submitted on or before May 8, 2020.
-The supporting documentation must include evidence that each individual case of noncompliance from the initial file reviews and the subsequent file reviews has been corrected.
-This subsequent file review and correction will show that the improvements are sustainable. - ➤ The PSM specialist will verify the correction of all noncompliance and review a representative sample of the subsequent file reviews to ensure compliance and sustainability. - After the PEA submits the Self-Assessment outcome focus area analysis and supporting documentation, ESS will evaluate the analysis and action plan.

-- ➤ If there are any findings of noncompliance identified at the conclusion of the monitoring activities, ESS will issue a written notification of findings and the PEA will develop a corrective action plan in collaboration with the PSM specialist. - There is a one-year timeline for correction of noncompliance; enforcement activities will apply if the timeline is not met.
+It is possible that the process may take a PEA above and beyond addressing only the required items, and it is expected that such progressions would be explored and documented. - The final Self-Assessment outcome focus area analysis update and supporting documentation must be submitted on or before April 2, 2021.
+The supporting documentation must include evidence that each individual instance of noncompliance (ILC and SLC) from the initial file reviews and the subsequent file reviews has been corrected (SLC).
+This subsequent file review (SLC) and correction (ILC and SLC) will show that the improvements are sustainable. - ➤ The PSM specialist will verify the correction of all noncompliance (ILC and SLC) and review a representative sample of the subsequent file reviews (SLC) to ensure compliance and sustainability. - After the PEA submits the Self-Assessment outcome focus area analysis and supporting documentation, ESS will evaluate the analysis and action plan. - ➤ If there are any findings of noncompliance identified at the conclusion of the monitoring activities, ESS will issue a written notification of findings and the PEA will develop a corrective action plan in collaboration with the PSM specialist. - There is a one-year timeline for correction of noncompliance; enforcement activities may apply if the timeline is not met.